MasterIV/Exovoid/public/lore/empire.md

 hold dominion over numerous vassal races, including humanity.
 Its vast expanse, diverse species, and advanced technology make it a formidable force in the galaxy, yet it is not without its challenges.
+But despite these challenges, the empire has been around for over half a million years.

 #### Founding and Expansion